I joined Travel Nation in 2013 and re-joined in 2018 after taking a break to embark on a one-year work and holiday adventure in New Zealand.

 Travelling and exploring the beautiful diversity in landscapes and scenery this planet has to offer has always been one of my greatest passions.
 This led me to take my first big steps into the world of travelling at the young age of 12 on a solo trip to visit various family members in the USA (thankfully my parents were never the ‘overly worried’ type).
 At 16, I spend my first year living abroad taking part in a high school exchange to Auckland, New Zealand.
 During and after my student years, I took every opportunity possible to venture further afield and the decision to turn this passion into a career now allows me to share my experiences and help others set-off on their very own adventures.

 I absolutely love the outdoors and feel happiest standing on top of a mountain after a long hike.
 One of my goals for the next few years is to complete all the Great hikes in New Zealand (3 down, 7 to go).

 I started working for Travel Nation in 2013

 Ruth has visited:

-Bread.
-Proper bread (this might be a German thing though)
+Proper bread (this seems to be a German thing!)